My Latest Obsession: Mechanical Keyboards

 Wait, Why Would I Want a Mechanical Keyboard?

-If you’re using a MacBook right now you’re sitting in front a keyboard with scissor switches, a type of rubber dome-switch keyboard.
-Basically, when you press a key the plastic back of the keycap presses down on a rubber membrane and the circuit registers the key press.
-This makes the keys feel mushy, and they wear out and feel shittier after a certain amount of presses.
-Additionally keys must be pressed all the way down for the key to register.
+If you’re using a MacBook right now you’re sitting in front of a keyboard with scissor switches, a type of rubber dome-switch keyboard.
+Basically, when you press a key the plastic back of the keycap presses down on a rubber membrane and the circuit registers the keypress.
+This makes the keys feel mushy, and they wear out and feel worse after a certain amount of presses.
+Additionally, keys must be pressed all the way down for the key to register.